-This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
+This policy applies to all staff employed by our Trust, and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.

-5.1 Governing Body
+5.1 Trust Board of Directors

-The Governing Body has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The Board of Directors has overall responsibility for ensuring that our schools comply with all relevant data protection obligations.